olooney/oranlooney.com/content/post/genji-ko.md

 <h3 id="maintext2">Genji-mon Order</h3>

+In the introduction he wrote for a [book on ancient combinatorics][CAM], Knuth
+<a href="/post/genji-ko_files/combanatorics_ancient_and_modern_page.png" target="_blank">mentions</a>
-Knuth [mentions][CAM] that the Genji-mon "were not arranged in any particularly logical order" and I'm inclined to agree.
+that the Genji-mon "were not arranged in any particularly logical order" and I'm inclined to agree.
 I tried several variations of the above `partition()` function hoping to find one where the traditional order would just fall out naturally, but it never did.
 A close inspection of the traditional order makes it clear that this was never going to happen: While there is an overall trend from many to fewer groups, there are just too many cases where the order is clearly arbitrary.

-I found a several references that put the Genji-mon in a different order, and even some that tried to stretch it to 54 using some kind of
+I found a several references that put them in a different order, and even some that tried to stretch it to 54 using some kind of
 <a target="_blank" href="/post/genji-ko_files/dupes.gif">duplication</a>
 or introducing
 <a target="_blank" href="/post/genji-ko_files/irregular.jpg">irregular</a>
 patterns.<sup><a href="#footnote2">*</a></sup>
-If we recall the original purpose they served in the game, though, this is clearly nonsense, not to mention being both mathematically impossible and at odds with tradition.
+However, if we recall what the notation is designed to represent this is clearly nonsense: simultaneously useless for playing Genji-kō, mathematically impossible, and at odds with tradition.

 However, the association between the 52 patterns and chapter titles for chapters 2-53 of the *Tale of Genji* seems watertight and consistent for centuries back.
-Also, the order of the chapters is mostly consistent across sources (there is some disagreement about the order of the later chapters, and one chapter which survives only as a title or perhaps was intentionally elided as a delicate way to elude to a character's death) so I've put my Genji-mon in chapter order.
-You can find the full table in <a href="#table">Appendix C</a>.
+Also, the order of the chapters is mostly consistent across sources (there is some disagreement about the order of the later chapters, and one chapter which survives only as a title or perhaps was intentionally elided as a delicate way to allude to a character's death) so I've put my Genji-mon in chapter order following Waley.
+You can find the full table in
+<a href="#table">Appendix C</a>.

 Special Cases